 Each year, EWG presents the Outstanding Local Government Achievement (OLGA) Awards to recognize the extraordinary work of individuals, governments, and other public institutions in the St. Louis region.
-Nominations the 2018 OLGA awards are now closed.
-The winners to be announced at EWG’s 53rd Annual Luncheon and Awards Ceremony on Nov.
+The 2018 winners to were announced at EWG’s 53rd Annual Luncheon and Awards Ceremony on Nov.
 15. You can find a list of the winners in this year’s awards program or check out these video overviews to learn more.

 Local Government Partnership

 EWG regularly collaborates with the University of Missouri – St. Louis (UMSL) Public Policy Administration (PPA) program, the American Planning Association’s St. Louis chapter and other regional organizations to increase the capacity of the region’s municipalities.
 The goal of these efforts is to create resources in the St. Louis region and statewide through which local government officials and staff can access quality information, technical assistance and training that helps municipalities address and respond to the needs of their residents.

 Upcoming Training Opportunities

 2018 Chancellor’s Certificate in Planning and Zoning